Alicia C. Reed, M.P.H.

 Dating/Domestic Violence Resource Card

-The definition of affirmative consent does not vary based on a participant’s sex, sexual orientation, gender identity, or gender expression.
-Under this policy, “No” always means “No.” At the same time, silence, or the absence of an explicit “no”, cannot be assumed to indicate consent.
+The meaning of affirmative consent does not change based on a person’s sex, sexual orientation, gender identity, or gender expression.
+Under this policy, “No” always means “No.” Additionally, silence or not saying “No” explicitly cannot be assumed to indicate consent.

-All members of the Utica University community have a number of resources available to discuss sex-based harassment or sexual misconduct concerns or questions.
+All members of the Utica University community have resources available to discuss sex-based harassment, sexual misconduct concerns, or questions.
 Individuals who have experienced sex-based harassment or sexual misconduct are encouraged to seek support for their physical and emotional needs.

-A student seeking confidential emotional or medical care may contact the following:
+Students looking for confidential emotional or medical care may contact these resources:

 Utica University Student Health and Wellness Center